What’s Cooking? 10/15/2025

 Our Mission: Our mission is to make scientific contributions in computational methods and human-AI interaction design to augment human capabilities – and in doing so, unlock the potential of what people and organizations can achieve.

-Our strategy: Moving from proofs-of-concept to effective products will require simultaneous innovation in design and machine learning.
+Our Strategy: Moving from proofs-of-concept to effective products will require simultaneous innovation in design and machine learning.

 Recent CHARM Publications